Aayush850/Quiz-App/README.md

 ## Overview

-This is a Quiz App built with React, utilizing the [TriviaDB API](https://triviadb.com/) to fetch questions.
+This is a Quiz App built with React, utilizing the [Open Trivia DB](https://opentdb.com/) to fetch questions.
 Users can select the quiz category and difficulty level, then proceed to answer 20 questions within a 30-second time limit for each question.
 After completing the quiz, the app provides the user's total score.

 ## Features